Automation

 Automation allows you to set up processes that dynamically interact with your audience (contacts).
 Each process consists of steps that perform a specific marketing action, such as sending an email.
 You design the steps within each process using a visual Automation Builder interface.

-In the current version, you can use automation to set up advanced email follow-ups when a form is submitted.
+In the current version, you can use automation to set up advanced email follow-ups when a form is submitted or when a visitor registers as a member.
 With automation, you can send a series of multiple emails, add waiting intervals, or send different emails based on conditions.

 Create an automation process

-5. Within the builder, you can edit the automation process’s steps.
+Within the builder, you can edit the steps of the automation process.
 The process can contain the following types of steps:

-• Trigger – Fixed first step that determines when the process runs.
+- Trigger – Fixed first step that determines when the process runs.
 A process can only have one trigger.
-In the current version, the only available trigger type starts the process when a form is submitted.
+See Triggers.

-• Condition – Splits the process into true and false branches based on a specified condition.
-An example of a condition path
+- Condition – Splits the process into true and false branches based on a specified condition.

 Once you finish designing the process, select Enable.
 This allows the process to trigger and run for contacts who meet the trigger conditions.